Jhy9/Simple-substitution-cipher-solver/Documentation/Implementation.md

 ## Dictionary
-Program has a dictionary as a textfile that gets turned into a trie during runtime.
+Program has a dictionary as a textfile that is used to create trie during program execution.
 Each node in trie contains an array of children which depict the next letters and a boolean that tells whether or not the node is an ending for a word.

 ### Complexities: